 communication between his computer and yours and start a dialogue.
 His computer is at a specific

 address on the Internet, represented by a domain name (www.evil_attacker.com).

 DGA, a technique that is difficult to detect

-The human eye recognizes the difference with a real domain name:
+The human eye recognizes the difference with a real domain name : custocy.com

 In short, we detect attacks thanks to our artificial intelligence algorithms, but also by observing changes in their behaviour.
-This dual approach allows us to filter out more threats without creating more alerts for your teams since the entire process of detection, monitoring and correction of these results are done within the Custocy Engine.
+This dual approach allows us to filter out more threats without creating more alerts for your teams since the entire process of detection, monitoring and correction of results is done within our solution.

 But what could be better than seeing for yourself?
 Book your demo slot, it’s 100% free!👉HERE!

 *Neural networks use numbers and not letters to train themselves, but we can easily convert letters